 Dimension 2: Efficiency Sectors

-Sustainable tourism is a delicate topic to measure as its definition and resource use tend to vary across geographies, as well the fact that the tourism sector uses physical assets of other sectors (e.g. buildings, transport), exposing the risk that this activity would be double-counted through an exercise like the GGEI.
-Thus, sustainable tourism in the GGEI again relies upon certification schemes, as well as an internal evaluation of the national tourism websites and the extent to which they communicate concrete ways for tourists to visit their country in a sustainable manner.
-For more information on sustainable tourism schemes segmented by country, please visit Destinet, Knowledge Networking Portal for Sustainable and Responsible Tourism here.
-The GGEI internal evaluation of the tourism ministry websites is based on five main factors: the extent to which sustainable tourism is featured; communication of concrete links to sustainable tourism resources in-country; links to tour operators or other tourism assets who receive certification; interactive content and a social media presence to support these topics; and direct links to people who can support visitors as they consider traveling to the destination.
+Measuring the sustainability of a nation’s tourism sector is a challenging task due to the fact that the sector uses the physical assets of other sectors (i.e. buildings, transport).
+This overlap invites the risk of double-counting emissions, so the GGEI utilises a novel approach to measuring sustainable tourism.
+Qualitative analysis of national tourism websites is undertaken to determine the extent to which sustainable tourism is promoted.
+The GGEI qualitative analysis is based on five main factors: the extent to which sustainable tourism features; communication of concrete links to sustainable tourism resources in-country; links to tour operators or other tourism assets who receive certification; interactive content and a social media presence to support these topics; and direct links to people who can support visitors as they consider traveling to the destination.
+A score between 0-2 is given for each of these five main factors, giving a maximum possible score of 10.

 The GGEI uses the recycling rate in each country as an estimate for the national resource efficiency and progress towards a circular economy.
-These recycling data were accessed from the WASTE ATLAS here and supplemented by regional data provided by organizations like EcoMENA.
+These recycling data were accessed from the WASTE ATLAS, and can be accessed here.

 Dimension 3: Markets & Investment

 Transitioning to a green economy will require significant public and private investment, as well as a commitment from national leaders to promote the right mix of fiscal and policy incentives to accelerate green growth.
-Much like efficiency sectors, understanding markets and investment in the context of the green economy required important considerations in data selection to account for the wider diversity of countries in this edition of the GGEI as compared to 2014 (eighty this year versus sixty in 2014).
+Much like efficiency sectors, understanding markets and investment in the context of the green economy required important considerations in data selection to account for the wider diversity of countries in this edition of the GGEI as compared to 2014 and 2016 (130 this year versus 80 in 2016 and 60 in 2014).
 For example, developed countries consistently outperform emerging ones in cleantech innovation, as measured through the WWF Cleantech Group Global Cleantech Innovation Index (GCII).
 Recognizing this, the GGEI also references more general measures of innovation like the recently released Global Innovation Index published by INSEAD.
 This allows the GGEI to reveal not only where cleantech innovation is concentrated today, but also the greatest opportunities for technology transfer over time based upon the innovative "inclination" of a diverse range of nations.

 Renewable Energy Investment

 The GGEI considers two main indicators to measure the extent to which each national market provides a vital climate for cleantech innovation.
-The first is the number of companies located in each GGEI country listed on the Cleantech Group's annual Cleantech 100 list, accounting for the years 2014 and 2015.
-And the second is a measure of clean energy patents issued to each country, as reported by the Clean Energy Patent Growth Index (CEPGI) published quarterly by Heslin Rothenberg Farley & Mesiti P.C..
+The first is the number of companies located in each GGEI country listed on the Cleantech Group's annual Cleantech 100 list, accounting for the years 2017 and 2018.
+And the second is a measure of clean energy patents issued to each country for the years 2016 and 2017, as reported by the Clean Energy Patent Growth Index (CEPGI) published quarterly by Heslin Rothenberg Farley & Mesiti P.C..

 Green Investment Promotion & Facilitation

-The GGEI ranks the investment promotion agency of each nation it covers to determine the extent to which their efforts are oriented towards promoting and faciliating green investments.
+It is vital that there is significant government-led support and promotion of green investment to kick-start supply chains and infrastructure development.
+The GGEI assesses national investment websites to ascertain the level to which green investment features and is promoted.
 Each agency is ranked according to five main factors: the extent to which green or cleantech issues are featured in their activities; communication of national initiatives related to cleantech and green industry; data and other knowledge resources geared toward green or cleantech investors; interactive content and a social media presence to support these topics; and direct links to people who can support investors as they consider the market for future business activity.

-There are six sub-categories defining this final dimension of the GGEI: agriculture, air quality, water, biodiversity & habitat, fisheries and forests.
-In an effort to better coordinate the GGEI with other leading indicies in the space, we derived performance scores for these six sub-categories directly from the Environmental Performance Index (EPI).
-The 2016 Environmental Performance Index is a joint project between the Yale Center for Environmental Law & Policy (YCELP) and the Center for International Earth Science Information Network (CIESIN) at Columbia University, in collaboration with the World Economic Forum and support from the Samuel Family Foundation and the McCall MacBain Foundation.
-To access the results, datasets, and underlying methodology for these six environmental sub-categories, please click here.
+There are seven sub-categories defining this final dimension of the GGEI: agriculture, air quality, water resources, water & sanitation, biodiversity & habitat, fisheries and forests.
+In an effort to better coordinate the GGEI with other leading indicies in the space, we derived performance scores for these seven sub-categories directly from the Environmental Performance Index (EPI).
+The EPI is produced jointly by Yale University and Columbia University in collaboration with the World Economic Forum.
+The 2018 EPI was produced with generous support from the McCall MacBain Foundation and Mark T. DeAngelis.